 In your LMS, navigate to the badge award.

-Select the button to reads "Publish" and the IssuerJS file will open a new dialog directing the user through the next steps.
+Select the Publish button and the IssuerJS file will open a new dialog directing the user through the next steps.

 - Select one of the three options: